new92/IAM/README.md

 ## Features 🔜

 - GUI
-- Option for increasing followers
+- Option for increasing the followers of an account
 - Anonymous actions such as viewing anonymously an account
-- Add options more for viewing than reacting (such as: checking the number of likes, comments of a post or even how many users have saved it !)
+- Additions to the available options (such as: who doesn't follow me back, how many users visited my account, who has blocked me etc.)

 ## FAQ 🤔